FeatureCreepEAP/crashdetector/src/main/resources/docs/ingles/LauncherLogs.md

 ### **MultiMC & Derivatives (such as PrismLauncher)**
 - **Log Access**:
   - Called **"Minecraft Logs"** in the UI.
+  - It is possible to upload to Paste.ee (MultiMC) or MCLo.gs (Prism) but these sites have low limits for log size
   - Only accessible via **Edit Instance > Minecraft Log** screen.
 ![Launcher Logs in PrismLauncher](https://pagure.io/CrashDetectorMC/raw/main/f/src/main/resources/imagenes/registros_de_launcher_prism.png  "Launcher Logs Interface")

 ---

 ### **SKLauncher**